KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 and bundle those into one cursor file.

-Make sure to keep the **transparency layer (alpha information)** on your file when saving, otherwise your cursor will have a square background.
+Make sure to keep the **transparency layer (alpha information)** on your file when saving, or else your cursor will have a square background.

 {{< alert title="Image Size Note" color="info">}}